Nagios Plugins

 Verbose Output

 Use the -v flag for verbose output.
-You should allow multiple-v options for additional verbosity, up to a maximum of 3.
-The standard type of output should be:
+Allow multiple -v options for additional verbosity, up to a maximum of 3:

 0 Single line, minimal output.
 Summary